 We may need to use some information about you to:

-- help with research and planning of new services
+- help with research, statistical and planning of new teacher training programmes

 How can you access the information we hold about you?